-Meet our newest plan by architect Peter Brachvogel: The Maple 479-11
+This ingenious plan by architect Peter Brachvogel and Stella Carosso, The Maple 479-11

 One wing is the "evening zone" for sleeping, with four bedrooms and two bathrooms.
 A tower loft containing the fourth bedroom adds an element of surprise and provides views of the surrounding landscape.
-The other wing is a vaulted "daytime zone" that includes the living, dining and cooking areas.
+The other wing is a vaulted "daytime zone" for living, dining, and cooking.

-To see all the plans by Peter Brachvogel, click here.
+To see all the plans by Peter and Stella click here.